Investigating Pretrained Language Models for Graph-to-Text Generation: Datasets

 \subsection{Additional Task-specific Data}

-In order to evaluate the proposed task-adaptive pretraining strategies for graph-to-text generation, we collect task-specific data for two graph domains: meaning representations (like AMR17) and scientific data (like AGENDA).
+In order to evaluate the proposed task-adaptive pretraining strategies for graph-to-text generation, we collect task-specific data for two graph domains: meaning representations (like AMR) and scientific data (like AGENDA).
 We did not attempt collecting additional data like WebNLG because the texts in this benchmark do not stem from a corpus but were specifically written by annotators.

 \paragraph{AMR Silver Data.} In order to generate additional data for AMR, we sample two sentence collections of size 200K and 2M from the Gigaword\footnote{\href{https://catalog.ldc.upenn.edu/LDC2003T05}{https://catalog.ldc.upenn.edu/LDC2003T05}} corpus and use a state-of-the-art AMR parser \cite{cai-lam-2020-amr} to parse them into AMR graphs.\footnote{We filter out sentences that do not yield well-formed AMR graphs.} For supervised pretraining, we condition a model on the AMR silver graphs to generate the corresponding sentences before fine-tuning it on gold AMR graphs.
-For self-supervised pretraining, we only use the sentences.\footnote{Note that Gigaword and AMR17 share similar data sources.}
+For self-supervised pretraining, we only use the sentences.\footnote{Gigaword and AMR datasets share similar data sources.}

 \paragraph{Semantic Scholar AI Data.} We collect titles and abstracts of around 190K scientific papers from the Semantic Scholar \cite{ammar-etal-2018-construction} taken from the proceedings of 36 top Computer Science/AI conferences.
 We construct KGs from the paper abstracts employing DyGIE++ \cite{wadden-etal-2019-entity}, an information extraction system for scientific texts.
 Note that the AGENDA dataset was constructed using the older SciIE system \cite{luan-etal-2018-multi}, which also extracts KGs from AI scientific papers.
 A second difference is that in our new dataset, the domain is broader as we collected data from 36 conferences compared to 12 from AGENDA.
 Furthermore, to prevent data leakage, all AGENDA samples used for performance evaluation are removed from our dataset.
-We will call the new dataset KGAIA (KGs from AI Abstracts).
-Table~\ref{tab:augstatistics} in the Appendix shows relevant dataset statistics.
+We will call the new dataset \textsc{KGAIA} (KGs from AI Abstracts).\footnote{We will release the collected additional task-specific data.} Table~\ref{tab:augstatistics} in Appendix shows relevant dataset statistics.